 How to make it

 The secret to making risotto is to stir continuously while the stock is being absorbed into the rice.
-If you just add all the stock at once and leave to cook you will only be boiling the rice.
-It’s the act of stirring that helps the rice release its starches and form the lovely soft creamy consistency that is characteristic of risotto.
+If you add all the stock at once and leave to cook you will only be boiling the rice.
+The act of stirring helps the rice release its starches and form the lovely soft creamy consistency that is characteristic of risotto.

 - Chop the shallot and celery finely, mince the garlic and pull the thyme leaves from the stalk.

-- Melt half the butter with 1 tablespoon olive oil in a frying pan and then add the chopped vegetables, garlic and thyme.
-Cook them over a low heat, stirring occasionally until the onions and celery have started to soften.
-Keep the heat low so that the butter does not brown and the vegetables don’t start to burn.
+- Melt half the butter with 1 tablespoon of olive oil in a frying pan and then add the chopped vegetables, garlic and thyme.
+Cook them over low heat, stirring occasionally until the onions and celery have started to soften.
+Keep the heat low so the butter does not brown and the vegetables don't burn.

 - Now add in the rice and stir well so that each grain of rice gets coated.